NavyaG-lab/Tech-writer/airflow.md

 Side note: obviously the docker in docker in docker approach is undesirable.
 Because of this, I think that this part of our architecture should be considered for a refactoring soon.

-### Add new model to dagão dependencies

-When users want to add new models to the nightly run we will need to make some updates to the dagão pipeline.

-Let's say you are adding a model called `your-model-name`.
- - Check that there is a [go pipeline](https://go.nubank.com.br/go/tab/pipeline/history/your-model-name) for it.
-Someone should have created it via the [`batch-models-python-template`](https://github.com/nubank/batch-models-python-template/) repository.
- - Add the model pipeline as one of the dagão dependencies, and fetch model version from s3:

-    Open a [`gocd-config-dsl`](https://github.com/nubank/gocd-config-dsl) PR that adds the model to [`common_batch_models.clj`](https://github.com/nubank/gocd-config-dsl/blob/master/src/gocd_config_dsl/pipelines/common_batch_models.clj).
-It will look similar to [this](https://github.com/nubank/gocd-config-dsl/pull/904).

- - Add model version to the json provided to airflow

-   Open a [`data-tribe-go-scripts`](https://github.com/nubank/data-tribe-go-scripts) PR that adds the following to the [`bin/dagao/create-push-das.sh` file](https://github.com/nubank/data-tribe-go-scripts/blob/master/bin/dagao/create-push-das.sh)
-    ```
-    # to set the version variable using a value provided by the gocd-artifacts material
-    your_model_name_version="$(cat your-model-name/model-version.json | jq '."your-model-name"' -r | cut -c 1-7 )"
-    ...
-    # to add the version to the json sent to airflow
-    "your-model-name" : "$your_model_name_version"
-    ```

- - Add the model to the DAG definition in `aurora-jobs`.
-It will look something like [this](https://github.com/nubank/aurora-jobs/pull/606/files)